phreed/GlobalProtect-openconnect/README.md

 1. Download the source code tarball from [releases](https://github.com/yuezk/GlobalProtect-openconnect/releases) page.
 Choose `globalprotect-openconnect-${version}.tar.gz`.
 2. Extract the tarball with `tar -xzf globalprotect-openconnect-${version}.tar.gz`.
-3. Enter the source directory and run `make build BUILD_FE=0` to build the client.
+3. Enter the source directory and run `pixi run build-cli` to build the client.
-4. Run `sudo make install` to install the client.
-(Note, `DESTDIR` is not supported)
+4. Run `sudo pixi run install` to install the client.

 ### Testing the Build